-- (a) An appropriate number of Spectator Marshals shall be appointed to control the number of expected spectators.
+- (a) An appropriate number of Spectator Marshals shall be appointed to control the number of expected public.
 Except in extraordinary circumstances, two Spectator Marshals would be the minimum number. - (b) The Spectator Marshals must be readily identifiable.
-The Spectator Marshals must be equipped with at least one whistle and if the Event is at night, a suitable torch. - (c) The route to Public View Points must be clearly marked. - (d) The area in which the public may view the Off Road Event is to be clearly defined with bunting tape or barrier mesh. - (e) In situations where the viewing area is on both sides of the road, the only access will be via a controlled crossing.
-Crossings are to be manned by only experienced marshals and it is desirable that one has a 'local' two way radio.
-Groups of the public will be permitted to cross the Course as directed by the marshal.
-No crossing is permitted once a whistle or Horn has been sounded. - (f) In the Event of a race incident within the Public View Point zone, the Marshal must ensure that all members of the public remain within the point perimeters. - (g) The Spectator Marshal in charge at each Spectator Point must be given a copy of all Authority Forms, which will be issued.
-This will prove the Spectator Marshal has authority. - (h) The Spectator Marshall in charge must be provided with a quantity of "Accident / injury Report Forms", for any injury that may occur (e.g., officials, spectators etc) together with a list of emergency contacts. - (i) The Spectator Marshal shall recommend to the Clerk of the Course to stop the section if it is believed the public control situation is "out of hand" and in their view an injury may result. - (j) Prior to the section or Event commencing, the Clerk of the Course shall confirm (possibly via the Checker in AORC Events only) that each marshal in charge is satisfied that their Public View Point is set up in accordance with the plan and is acceptable for competition conditions.
+The Spectator Marshals must be equipped with at least one whistle and if the Rally is at night, a suitable torch. - (c) For ARC, tarmac Rally and other events expected to attract significant numbers of the public, each designated Public View Point must be equipped with a suitable public address system for use by the Spectator Marshall when needed. - (d) The route to Public View Points must be clearly marked. - (e) The area in which the public may view the Rally is to be clearly defined with bunting or tape. - (f) In situations where the viewing area is on both sides of the road, the only access will be via a controlled crossing.
+Crossings are to be manned by only experienced marshals and it is desirable that one has a 'local' radio.
+Groups of the public will be permitted to cross the Course as directed by the marshal. - (g) Crossing is permitted once the Horn or other means of indication has been sounded. - (h) In the Event of a Rally Car incident within the Public View Point zone, the Marshal must ensure that all members of the public remain within the point perimeters. - (i) The Spectator Marshal must be given a copy of all Authority Forms, which will be issued.
+This will prove the Spectator Marshall has authority. - (j) The Spectator Marshal must be provided with a quantity of "Accident / injury Report Forms", for any injury that may occur (e.g. officials, public etc.) together with a list of emergency contacts. - (k) The Spectator Marshal shall recommend to the Clerk of the Course or Stage Commander to stop the stage if it is believed the public control situation is "out of hand" and in their view an injury may result. - (I) Prior to the stage commencing, the Clerk of the Course shall confirm (possibly via the Checker/Course cars) that each senior spectator marshal is satisfied that their Public View Point is set up in accordance with the plan and is acceptable for competition conditions.